borancar/talos-pxe/README.md

 ## Local verification setup

 Disclaimer: This setup will probably not work for you, but it can remind me in a few months how to set this thing up.
-Used virtualization `libvirt + KVM`
+Used virtualization `libvirt + KVM`.

 ### Prepare binary and served files

-1. Follow steps from build section, about assets and talos configs
+1. Follow steps from build section, about assets and talos configs.
-2. Set required capabilities on the talos-pxe binary
+2. Set required capabilities on the talos-pxe binary:
     ```bash
     sudo setcap cap_net_raw,cap_net_admin,cap_net_bind_service+eip ./talos-pxe
     ```

 ### Setup for verifying DHCP no proxy mode

-1. Stop DHCP service on the virbr0 interface, find ip range used on that interface, it is 192.168.122.1/24 in my case, then find DHCP server on it.
+1. Stop DHCP service on the virbr0 interface, find ip range used on that interface, it is 192.168.122.1/24 in my case, then find DHCP server on it:
     ```bash
     sudo netstat -lutnp